 Note: This is a trip popular with Norwegians, so the main language on the trip is Norwegian, but the guide will speak English, so you are welcome to join as an English speaker.

 Few ski areas in Norway can measure forces with Sogn.
 Good snow conditions and accessibility have made this place one of Norway's most popular.
-In combination with beautiful Nes Gård hotel, this tour makes for wonderful alpine experiences!
+In combination with the beautiful Nes Gård, everything is in place for a successful skiing weekend!

 - One of Norways best ski touring areas

 - The traditional Nes Gård to accommodate us